1024jp/GzipSwift/README.md

 ## Installation

 1. Add `NSData+GZIP.swift` file to your project.
-2. Add `libz.dylib` library to your project.
+2. Add `libz.tbd` library to your project.
 3. Add a line `#include <zlib.h>` to your ProjectName-Bridging-Header.h file.
 4. Invoke from your Swift/ObjC files.